 Wearing glasses after cataract surgery

-Natural lenses can do this in people under 50 years of age, but this ability is gradually lost with age, so most people require reading glasses before surgery anyway.
+Natural lenses can do this in people under the age of 50, but this ability is gradually lost with age, so most people require reading glasses before surgery anyway.

-Another type of artificial lens, called an accommodating lens, is designed to act in a more similar way to a natural lens.
+Another type of artificial lens called an accommodating lens is designed to act in a similar way to a natural lens.
 This should allow for a better range of focus after cataract surgery.

-However, while there is evidence these lenses improve the range of focus, the National Institute for Health and Care Excellence (NICE) says more evidence is needed to be sure these lenses improve accommodation (how the lens adapts to focus images) before they are made routinely available on the NHS.
+However, while there's evidence these lenses improve the range of focus, the National Institute for Health and Care Excellence (NICE) says more evidence is needed to be sure they improve how the lens adapts to focus images before they're made routinely available on the NHS.

-Read the NICE guidance on the use of accommodating lenses and multifocal lenses.
+Read the NICE guidance about the use of accommodating lenses and multifocal lenses.